sammou00/lang-translate/README.md

 # Lang

 This library is designed to facilitate the management and translation of phrases for multi-language websites.
-It provides a simple interface for setting the default language, adding new phrases, updating existing ones, and retrieving translations based on the current language.
+It provides a simple interface for setting the default language and  retrieving translations based on the current language.

 ## Features